jazzfog/LiveBox/readme.md

 ## Key features

+- Clear documentation full of editable demos
-- Supports variety of content types, such as html, images, video, maps, iframe, ajax and others
+- Supports variety of content types, such as html, images, video, iframe, ajax and others
 - Drag&drop and auto resize
-- Open one LiveBox on top of another
+- Overlaying LiveBoxes (open one on top of another)
-- API for controlling livebox, including resizing and catching events
+- API for controlling LiveBox, including resizing and catching events
-- Chaining LiveBoxes with mixed content
+- Chaining content (slideshow) including mixed content
 - Image preloading
 - Highly customizable look
-- Ability to preserve event handlers when you use hidden element on page as source for LiveBox html content
+- JavaScript knowledge not required

 #### Install